What Is a Timeshare and How Does It Work?

 Timeshare Specialists

-The company offers several ways for you to get out of your timeshare contract.
+Timeshare Specialists is located in Bozeman, Montana, and has been in the timeshare exit business for over a decade.
+The company offers several ways to exit your timeshare contract.
 For instance, they offer to list it for resale.
-Plus, they also offer exit options that don’t involve waiting for your timeshare to sell.
+Plus, they also provide exit options that don’t involve waiting for your timeshare to sell.

 Timeshare Specialists claims that you won’t have to pay any fees until the transfer of your timeshare is complete.
+However, this company can’t help you release your timeshare if there is an outstanding mortgage balance on your contract.

 Newton Group

-Newton Group has been in the timeshare exit business for almost two decades and is one of the most highly-rated timeshare exit companies.
+Newton Group has been in the timeshare exit business for almost two decades and is one of the most highly rated timeshare exit companies.

 As with Timeshare Specialists, Newton Group won’t ask you to pay any costs upfront.
 When you visit Newton Group’s website, you can get a free copy of their booklet, The Consumer’s Guide to Timeshare Exit.

-An interesting fact about the Newton Group is that they’ve partnered with a group and formed their own legal team to help timeshare owners get out of their contracts.
+An interesting fact about the Newton Group is that they’ve partnered with another firm and formed their own legal team to help timeshare owners exit their contracts.
+This partnership allows them to offer affordable legal representation to their clients.

 Learn more: Newton Group Transfers Review: Is This Timeshare Exit Company Legit?